 Creative Direction / Design Direction

-What began as a request for employee recognition posters turned into something more immersive.
-Instead of simply decorating a wall, we transformed a stairwell into a speakeasy-style entrance, turning a routine space into a moment of surprise and celebration.
-The concept not only energized the hotel’s culture but was adopted by other Andaz locations around the world.
-Along the way, it also picked up a few creative awards — proof that a small idea, well executed, can go a long way.
+What began as a request for employee recognition posters became something immersive.
+We transformed a stairwell into a speakeasy-style entrance, turning a routine space into a moment of surprise and celebration.

 Black and white chalkboard wall with artistic hand lettering and decorative designs, featuring motivational quotes about encouraging people to share and love their homes.